thenexthub/Codira/docs/README.md

 - [StringDesign.rst](/docs/StringDesign.rst)
 - [TextFormatting.rst](/docs/TextFormatting.rst)

-[The Swift Programming Language]: https://docs.swift.org/swift-book
+[The Codira Programming Language]: https://docs.code.org/language-book

 ## External Resources

 External resources are listed in [ExternalResources.md](/docs/ExternalResources.md).
-These cover a variety of topics, such as the design of different aspects of the Swift compiler and runtime and contributing to the project more effectively.
+These cover a variety of topics, such as the design of different aspects of the Codira compiler and runtime and contributing to the project more effectively.

 ## Uncategorized